 Kenyon students are periodically invited to participate in surveys to share their opinions about and experiences at Kenyon.
 The results of these surveys are available below.

 Seniors receive a short survey each spring about what their plans are for their first post-graduate year.
-The class of 2017 survey incentives are a mug (first 250 completers) and 20 pint glasses (20 randomly selected completers with some drawn every Friday).
+The class of 2018 survey incentives are a mug (first 300 completers).

 Senior Survey 2017 Results Data (pdf)